City & Guilds NVQ Level 2 Diploma in Professional Cookery Day Release Apprenticeship

 How will I be assessed?

-Underpinning knowledge papers devised by the awarding body, City & Guilds
+•Underpinning knowledge multiple -choice online exams devised by the awarding body, City & Guilds

 Entry requirements

-Employers must be in agreement to provide on the job training with the support of UCM.
+•Employers must agree to provide on the job training with the support of UCM.